Discover dunes on the Wales Coast Path

 Many people choose to walk the National Trail in one go, usually over about 14 days, hiking from one place to another and stopping in a new town or village each night, but that’s not to everyone’s taste, and isn’t always practical.

-Regular buses – as well as trains around the Pembroke (Penfro) and Tenby (Dinbych-y-pysgod) area – mean you can stay several nights in one place and still complete the entire trail.
+Regular buses – as well as trains around the Pembroke (Penfro) and Tenby (Dinbych-y-pysgod) area (Transport for Wales is the only provider between these two places) – mean you can stay several nights in one place and still complete the entire trail.
 Do it in one go – over two weeks – or turn it into a long-term project, walking just a few days at a time and returning when other commitments allow.

 When I last walked the trail, I split this 28-mile (45km) stretch into three days, although some walkers do it in just two.
 This wild, undulating and often remote part of the north coast is served by the number 405 bus, known as the Poppit Rocket.
 It sets off from Cardigan and calls in at St Dogmaels, Poppit Sands, Moylgrove (Trewyddel), Newport (Trefdraeth), Dinas, Pwllgwaelod and Lower Fishguard on its way to Fishguard (Abergwaun) town centre.
 Highlights include a collapsed sea cave known as the Witches’ Cauldron and the pretty harbourside settlement of Lower Fishguard.